Quantum Otto cycle in the Anderson impurity model: Conclusions

 \acknowledgments

-This project was supported by the European Union's Framework Programme for Research and Innovation Horizon 2020 (2014-2020) under the Marie Sk\l{}odowska-Curie Grant Agreement No.~847471.
+This project was supported by the European Union's Framework Programme for Research and Innovation Horizon 2020 (2014-2020) under the Marie Sk\l{}odowska-Curie Grant Agreement No.~847471 , and by the DFG fund via the Research Training Group "Dynamics of Controlled Atomic and Molecular Systems" (RTG 2717), and the Research Unit "Reducing Complexity of Nonequilibrium Systems" (FOR 5099).
 Furthermore, support by the state of Baden-Württemberg through bwHPC and the DFG through Grant No. INST 40/575-1 FUGG (JUSTUS 2 cluster) is gratefully acknowledged.
-A.C. acknowledges support from MUR via the PRIN 2022 Project “Quantum Reservoir Computing (QuReCo)” (Contract No. 2022FEXLYB).
+A.C. acknowledges further support from MUR via the PRIN 2022 Project “Quantum Reservoir Computing (QuReCo)” (Contract No. 2022FEXLYB).
 M.T. thanks David Gelbwaser-Klimovsky and Uri Peskin for many interesting discussions and their great hospitality at the Technion in Haifa.
 This work was supported in part at the Technion by a fellowship from the Lady Davis foundation.